 Other electives may also be arranged according to resident interest.

-The Emergency Medicine (EM) and EM/Internal Medicine (IM) Residency Programs include the following didactic experiences:
+The Emergency Medicine (EM) Residency Program include the following didactic experiences:

 Core Content Lecture Series